 If the router is prepared to assign an IPX network number to the link, it sends its internalNetworkNumber in the WNode ID field, and omits the Extended Node ID option.
-On the other hand, if the router is not prepared to assign an IPX network number to the link, it sends zero in the WNode ID field.
+On the other hand, if thise router does is not prepared to assign an IPX network number to the link, it sends zero in the WNode ID field.
 In the latter case, it also includes its internalNetworkNumber in the Extended Node ID option.
+Furthermore, this router must be prepared to support Unnumbered links.